The ‘weekend-proof’ dive watch comes with three strap options and is guaranteed to be accurate to within four seconds a day

 2 July 2020

-Some of the inventions human beings had come up with before they figured out how to make an everyday dive watch include radar, sonar, the jet engine, nuclear reactors, hydraulic fracturing, the contraceptive pill and the atomic bomb.
+ind-boggling, to this dunderhead at least, are the myriad ingenious inventions that human beings had come up with before they figured out how to make an everyday dive watch, to wit: radar, sonar, the jet engine, nuclear reactors, hydraulic fracturing, the contraceptive pill and the atomic bomb.

 Sure, there had been waterproof watches before the 1950s, and, granted, few people were taking part in any sort of recreational diving before then, but still, exploring the depths of the oceans with the aid of an air tank had been a thing since the 1860s.
 By the time we’d come up with a practical underwater wristwatch that wasn’t a one-off, or designed exclusively for the military, we’d already sent a rocket into space.

-Tudor debuted its first divers’ watch, the Reference 7922, in 1954, the same year the watchmaker’s sister brand, Rolex, introduced the Submariner.
-(Blancpain, for the record, had unveiled the Fifty Fathoms, widely accepted as the first ‘modern’ dive watch, a year earlier.)
+When brands did finally turn their attentions to manufacturing mass-produced dive watches, Tudor was at the front of the pack.
+It debuted its first waterproof wristwatch, the Reference 7922, in 1954, the same year the watchmaker’s sister brand, Rolex, introduced the Submariner.
+(Blancpain, for the record, had unveiled the Fifty Fathoms, broadly touted as the first ‘modern’ dive watch, a year earlier.)

 Four years later, in 1958, Tudor introduced the Reference 7924 – a fine-looking dive watch waterproof to 200 metres that was, if demand among collectors today is anything to go by, well worth the wait.
 Nicknamed the Big Crown, owing to its oversized winding device, it was this timepiece that informed the design codes of the Black Bay Fifty-Eight that launched at Baselworld in 2018.